Pearson-Higher-Ed/alerts/README.md

     npm install
     npm run dev

-Now open a browser tab to **localhost:8081/demo**, and the bundle is served in memory.
+Navigate to **localhost:8081/demo** - the bundle is served in memory, which is why you may not see the file in /build.

 #### Hot Reload

-Hot module replacement is activated in the webpack dev server; changes to js/scss are automatically reloaded in the browser.
+Hot module replacement is activated in the webpack dev server; saved changes to src are automatically reloaded in the browser.

 #### Build